-Our master's placement course allows students to network with government and non-governmental institutions, policy-makers, researchers, and communitybased organizations.
+Our master's placement course allows students to network with government and nongovernmental institutions, policy-makers, researchers, and community-based organizations.
 Furthermore, students gain practical and on-site work experience, which helps them transition to the workplace.

 The interdisciplinary nature of the Master of Arts (MA) in Political Economy exposes our students to the core concepts of political economy and helps them develop individual areas of research concentration.
-A specialization in African Studies is also available.
+Specializations in African Studies, and Latin American and Caribbean Studies, as well as a concentration in Work and Labour are also available.